-Pretty much every large UK institution benefits from an Ombudsman to oversee its work and to offer impartial, cost-effective help to individuals with grievances.
-Local authorities, universities, banks, insurance companies, the NHS and even Parliament itself have Ombudsman schemes yet the National Trust remains an exception.
+Pretty much every large UK institution benefits from an Ombudsman or external independent adjudication service to oversee its work and to offer impartial, cost-effective help to individuals with grievances.
+Local authorities, universities, banks, insurance companies, the NHS and even Parliament itself have Ombudsmen yet the National Trust remains an exception.

 While the Charity Commission does regulate charities, it has clearly stated that it is not an Ombudsman and does not have jurisdiction to investigate individual cases.

-TANT thinks that the National Trust should not be an exception to the high standards of governance expected from other UK institutions and, therefore, would like to see an Ombudsman in place to help tenants, long leaseholders, farmers and landowners who have problems or grievances with the NT.
+TANT thinks that the National Trust should not be an exception to the high standards of governance expected from other UK institutions and, therefore, would like to see a Housing Ombudsman or external independent adjudication service in place to help tenants, long leaseholders, farmers and landowners who have problems or grievances with the NT.

-Far from being a threat to the NT, we think that an Ombudsman would help resolve problems at an early stage saving legal disputes from developing, reducing bad publicity and helping find cost effective solutions.
+Far from being a threat to the NT, we think that a Housing Ombudsman or external independent adjudication service would help resolve problems at an early stage saving legal disputes from developing, reducing bad publicity and helping find cost effective solutions.